flammie/flammie.github.io/rules-statistics-neural.markdown

 explain translations so should a computer when translating, no?

 If you don't like rules of thumbs, here's some more experiences along the road.
 Let's go in order of what we know to what we are unsure of!
+TLDR table of
+contents:

+1. Words (spell-checking, dictionaries, morphology)
+1. Phrases and sentences (grammar checking, ...?)
+1. Meanings (machine translation, proper knowledge extractions)

+Speech instead of text on the other hand:

+* Audio, sounds, phones etc. physical measurable things are well understood and defined
+* The raw knowledge-based models sound terrible and have to guess a lot in recognition AFAIK
+* speech data has more random variance
+* speech data is easier to create in larger quantities
+* therefore neural models are very useful very fast

 ## Analysing words